Dr. Jim Webber

 Socal Media

-I have a Twitter account which is mixture of chatter with friends and colleagues, some computing science things, and a dash of left politics.
+I have Twitter and BlueSky accounts which are mixture of chatter with friends and colleagues, some computing science things, and a dash of left politics.

 Facebook, Instagram, Snapchat etc.